dutinfo-projets4/documentation/source/index.html.md

 	"limit_update": 30, // Limit the amount of /update request per minute, }
 ```

+> Returns

+> 200 - Config updated

+> 403 - Not an admin

 ### Explanation
 Returns the global server configuration